heesu0/mediaRecorder-webSocket-mediaSource/README.md

 ## description

-Testing browser to browser video chat without WebRTC.
+Browser to browser video chat testing without WebRTC.
-Used the web socket server to send and receive data in real time.
+How to Use the web socket server to send and receive data in real time.

-The flow goes like this
+The overall process will be like this:

 1. Obtain media stream using `getUserMedia` to access webcams on the local computer.
 2. `MediaRecorder` encodes media stream and converts it into blob data.(media segment)
-3. Send blob data to the server via a web socket.(Blob data converts to arrayBuffer)
+3. Send blob data to the server via a web socket.(Blob data will be converted into arrayBuffer)
 4. The server returns the data back to the client.
-5. Appends the media segment to the SourceBuffer in MediaSource using `appendBuffer`.
+5. By using `appendBuffer`, appends the media segment to the SourceBuffer in MediaSource.

 ## Usage